 So, you have the new little member of your family.
 Congrats!
-Your puppy is only a few weeks old, but he gives you the whole bunch of joy and love.
-There’s no way little doggie’s parents won’t give all their care and attention to him.
+Your puppy is only a few weeks old, but he gives you a whole bunch of joy and love.
+There’s no way little puppy’s parents won’t give all their care and attention to him.
 The most evident way to do it is to feed the puppy the best food that meets the unique nutritional needs which depend on the breed, size, and age.

-The main difference between the adult dog food and the puppy dog food is that the latter contains more nutrients and calories intended to provide the growth and the proper development of a young canine.
+The main difference between the adult dog food and the puppy food is that the latter contains more nutrients and calories intended to provide the growth and the proper development of a young canine.
 Then, similar to human babies, puppies have more sensitive stomachs, so they need more delicate and easily digestible food.
 That’s why it’s important to select special puppy food for them until they become mature.

-Puppy Food: What To Look For?
+The Best Puppy Food: What To Look For?

 To choose the proper nutrition for your puppy, you have to read the labels very carefully.
-The best dog food for puppies has to be free from artificial flavors and preservatives, anonymous fat, by-products, and junk low-quality fillers.
-One of the most important information to look for on the puppy food bag/can label is the AAFCO Nutritional Adequacy Statement, which should read either “All Life Stages” or “Growth”.
+The best puppy food for has to be free from artificial flavors and preservatives, anonymous fat, by-products, and junk low-quality fillers.
+One of the most important information to look for on the best puppy food bag/can label is the AAFCO Nutritional Adequacy Statement, which should read either “All Life Stages” or “Growth”.